DalalAryan/DalalAryan.github.io/_pages/lecturenotes.md

   - /resume
 ---

 **Important Note**: I am still working on updating lecture notes for several courses.
-So far, Math 170E, Math 32AH and Math 31B are ready to access.
+So far, Math 170E, Math 136, Math 32AH and Math 31B are ready to access.
 Further, I will soon update this page with course notes for Fall 2025: Real Analysis, Numerical Analysis, Applied Differential Equations and Quantum Mechanics.

 Summer Sessions 2025
 -------